bbilger/jrestless/README.md

 - _Service Functions_ are AWS Lambda functions that can either be invoked by other AWS Lambda functions or can be invoked directly through the AWS SDK.
 The point is that you don't use AWS API Gateway.
 You can abstract the fact that you invoke an AWS Lambda function away by using a special feign client ([jrestless-aws-service-feign-client](aws/service/jrestless-aws-service-feign-client)).
 Usage example: [aws-service-usage-example](https://github.com/bbilger/jrestless-examples/tree/master/aws/service/aws-service-usage-example).
 [Read More...](aws/service/jrestless-aws-service-handler).
 - _SNS functions_ are AWS Lambda function that get invoked by SNS.
 This allow asynchronous calls to other Lambda functions.
 So when one Lambda function publishes a message to one SNS topic, SNS can then invoke all (1-N) subscribed Lambda functions.
 Usage example: [aws-sns-usage-example](https://github.com/bbilger/jrestless-examples/tree/master/aws/sns/aws-sns-usage-example).
 [Read More...](aws/sns/jrestless-aws-sns-handler).

+### Fn Project

+- _Http Functions_ handle [HTTP formatted](https://github.com/fnproject/fn/blob/master/docs/function-format.md#http-io-format) requests [Read More...](fnproject/core/jrestless-fnproject-core)

 Note: the framework is split up into multiple modules, so you choose which functionality you actually want to use.
 See [Modules](#modules)

 ## Usage Example

+### AWS Usage Example

 All examples, including the following one, can be found in a separate repository: https://github.com/bbilger/jrestless-examples

-### AWS Usage Example

 JRestless does not depend on the [serverless framework](https://github.com/serverless/serverless) but it simplifies the necessary AWS configuration tremendously and will be used for this example.